 CHARLESTON, WV – Today, Gov. Jim Justice released an additional two Land and Water Conservation Fund (LWCF) grants for community outdoor recreation development and open space preservation in Ritchie and Wood Counties.
-The LWCF program is housed within the Community Advancement and Development Division of the West Virginia Development Office.
+The LWCF program is housed within the Community Advancement and Development Division of the West Virginia Department of Economic Development.

 The projects awarded include: